runeandre/split_windows_iso_to_multiple_isos/README.md

 ## About
 A script made to split a modern Windows ISO into two ISOs that are small enough to be burnt to a singel layer DVD (the normal ones people use).

+You can also remove hardware checks and just setup a local account during setup.
+<br>There is also an option to create these modifications as a single ISO.

 Windows 11 ISOs works.

 ## How to use